pm67nz/hpc_training/README.md

 #### Contributors:

-Murray Cadzow, Matthew Healey, Gene Soudlenkov, Sung Bae, Benjamin Roberts,  Bart Verleye, Jordi Blasco, Martin Feller, Peter Maxwell, Sina Masoud-Ansari, Danny Baillie, Tom Kelly Aleksandra Pawlik
+Murray Cadzow, Matthew Healey, Gene Soudlenkov, Sung Bae, Benjamin Roberts,  Bart Verleye, Jordi Blasco, Martin Feller, Peter Maxwell, Sina Masoud-Ansari, Danny Baillie, Tom Kelly, and Aleksandra Pawlik
 (if you are contributing to the materials, please add your name to the list)